 As he glanced at the AppleIIGS computer sitting across the room, Jim asked, "Is there any way that computer can help me?"This man knew little about computers, and at the time, I knew even less about transportation.
 However, Jim was able to describe the kind of information he needed.
 It would be a conversation which would have long-lasting effects on both of us.

 The next day, I was back in Jim's office with a database I had created on a program called “AppleWorks,” the Cadillac program of that time.
 The input screen was designed to parallel the paper request forms that were submitted to him.
 Input, thus, was made so simple he could delegate it to an assistant.
 For years, that school district ran its transportation system from that simple database.
 Along the way, Jim found shortcuts.
 That tends to happen when average folk like you and me start to sit down and actually use technology.
 We get better.
 Eventually, we get very good at it.

-Twenty years later, the names have changed, I have changed school systems twice, and technology has improved dramatically.
+Over the years, the names have changed, and technology has improved dramatically.
 The essential elements are still there, however.
 We still need people who can solve problems.
-And, we still need people who can ask the right questions.
+Now more than ever, we need people who can ask the right questions.

 I am beginning to understand that we can never find an answer to a question which has not been asked.
-Whether we are good at finding the answers or good at asking the questions, we can all play a valuable part in the bigger game, provided we choose to play at all.
+Whether we are good at finding the answers or good at asking the questions, we can all play a valuable part in the bigger game.

 What questions in your environment have gone unasked for too long?
 What role can you play in asking them?
-What are you waiting for?
+When do you want to get started?